 Today's Market Regime

-Sector breadth is moderate — 7/11 sectors above their 200-day moving average.
-Leadership is uneven, so sector choice carries more information than the index level alone.
-Today, Technology shows elevated volatility, while Financial, Consumer Discretionary, Utilities trade below the 200-day average.
-Consumer Staples leads with +1.7% on the day, while Technology lags at -6.7%.
+Sector breadth is strong — 9/11 sectors above their 200-day moving average.
+Participation is broad, not concentrated in a few mega-caps.
+Today, Technology shows elevated volatility, while Consumer Discretionary, Communication Services trade below the 200-day average.
+Healthcare leads with +2.6% on the day, while Technology lags at -2.7%.

 Research read: The broad market is doing more of the work today, but ticker selection still matters.
 The X-Ray scanner is best used to separate clean setups from names where the strong tape is masking event risk, thin premium, or late-stage extension.